Danny Care: 2006–2008

-Season 2008–09
+2008–2010

-In July 2008 Care was selected in the England Elite Player Squad for the forthcoming season.
-His excellent early season performances for Harlequins in the Guinness Premiership and the Heineken Cup earned him selection for his third England cap as starting scrum-half for the opening Autumn International against the Pacific Islands at Twickenham.
-Care played a prominent role in England's 39–13 victory and his performance was sufficient to earn him selection in the starting line-up for the 3 remaining Autumn International against Australia, South Africa and New Zealand – England lost all 3 games.
+In July 2008, Care was selected in the England Elite Player Squad for the forthcoming season.
+His early season performances for Harlequins earned him selection for his third England cap as starting scrum-half for the opening Autumn International against the Pacific Islands at Twickenham.
+Care played a prominent role in England's 39–13 victory, and his performance was sufficient to earn him selection in the starting line-up for the 3 remaining Autumn International against Australia, South Africa and New Zealand, England lost all 3 games.

 Care was selected to start in the opening game of the 2009 RBS 6 Nations competition against Italy but a slip on ice after a training session at the team hotel in Surrey caused him to withdraw with damaged ankle ligaments and his place in the team was taken by Harry Ellis.
-The injury meant that Care also missed the next game against Wales but he recovered sufficiently to take a place on the bench against Ireland at Croke Park, Dublin.
-He came onto the field with 20 minutes of the game remaining with England losing 11–6 but within 10 minutes he had been sent to the sin-bin and England eventually lost narrowly, 14–13.
-Care was heavily criticised in the national press for his performance in Dublin but England Team Manager, Martin Johnson, resisted calls for him to be dropped from the squad as part of wider criticism of the lack of discipline on the field by the England squad.
-Care retained his place on the bench for the final RBS 6 Nations games at home to France and Scotland, games that resulted in 2 victories which gave England the runners-up position in the championship.
-Care replaced Ellis in both games and in the final game against Scotland he was on the field as early as the 16th minute following a head injury to Ellis.
+The injury meant that Care also missed the next game against Wales but he recovered sufficiently to take a place on the bench against Ireland at Croke Park, Dublin, where England lost, 14–13.
+Care was heavily criticised in the national press for his performance in Dublin.
+Care retained his place on the bench for the final RBS 6 Nations games at home to France and Scotland.
+Against Scotland, he was on the field as early as the 16th minute following an injury to Ellis.
 Care contributed a drop goal as England beat Scotland 26–12 to regain the Calcutta Cup.